TheSwerik/Swerver/README.md

 # Swerver
-A Networking Library primarely for games but can also be used for other stuff.
+A Networking Library primarily for games but can also be used for other stuff.

 # How to use
 ### Starting